The characteristics of the meandering effect in a stratified wake: Wake model with meandering

-Here, $\Delta_s$ is the averaging window, and the instantaneous snapshots with the centre location $(y_{c0},z_{c0})$ falling in the averaging window will be used for calculation.
-We choose $\Delta_s=0.1$ out of the rule of thumb.
-The mean stationary profile $\overbar{U}_s(y,z,t)$ is the collapse of the conditional stationary profile $U_s(y,z,y_c,z_c,t)$ by averaging out for various centre locations.
-Correspondingly, the mean velocity profile with meandering $\overbar{U}(y,z,t)$ is therefore the collapse of the meandered conditional profile by averaging out for various centre locations.
+Here, $\Delta_s$ is the averaging window, and the instantaneous snapshots with the center location $(y_{c0},z_{c0})$ falling in the averaging window will be used for calculation.
+We choose $\Delta_s=0.1$ to guarantee the convergence of conditional averaging.
+Conditional stationary profiles further disclose the changes in the velocity profile depending on the center location of the meandering effect.

+The mean stationary profile $\overbar{U}_s(y,z,t)$ is the collapse of the conditional stationary profile $U_s(y,z,y_c,z_c,t)$ by averaging out for various center locations.
+Correspondingly, the mean velocity profile with meandering $\overbar{U}(y,z,t)$ is therefore the collapse of the meandered conditional profile by averaging out for various center locations.
 To be exact,

-Here, $p_c(y_c,z_c,t)$ is the joint probability density function (p.d.f.) of the centre location.
-These equations can be obtained through the definitions of the conditional average and the ensemble average \citep{antonia1981conditional}.
+Here, $p_c(y_c,z_c,t)$ is the joint probability density function (p.d.f.) of the center location.
+These equations can be obtained through the definitions of the conditional average and the ensemble average \cite{antonia1981conditional}.
+The mean velocity profile and the mean stationary profile are thus bridged through the conditional stationary profile.
+They differ in whether the center location is meandering during averaging.